anton-a-tkachev/Perceptron/README.md

 Sigmoid transfer function.

 This realization is simple and effective.
 Unlike many other excess realizations having a separate class for a single neuron this code is based on matrix algebra since neuron layers are essentially vectors and links' weights are nothing else but matrices.
-Matrix representation of artificial neural network makes all the methods and calculations elegant and efficient at lower computation cost.
+Matrix representation of an artificial neural network makes all the methods and calculations elegant and efficient at lower computation cost.
 Absense of many excess parameters also you a user friendly experience.

 Methods